kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ### Connecting to the Lit Network

-Running a Lit Action requires you to connect to the Lit network.
-This can be done by creating a [LitNodeClient](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClient.html) instance, which will connect to the Lit network and allow you to interact with the network.
-We will also be initializing an Ethereum wallet using the `ETHEREUM_PRIVATE_KEY` environment variable.
-This will be needed in generating session signatures.
+Running a Lit Action requires an active connection to the Lit network.
+This can be done by initializing a [LitNodeClient](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClient.html) instance, which will establish a connection to the Lit nodes.

+We will also be initializing an Ethereum wallet using the `ETHEREUM_PRIVATE_KEY` environment variable, which is required for generating session signatures in this example.

 <details>
 <summary>Click here to see how this is done</summary>